-The best kind of soups are filling, delicious and full of nutrition.
+The best kind of soups and stews are filling, delicious and full of nutrition.
 And, this hearty, yellow split pea, sweet potato and carrot soup ticks all those boxes and much MORE!

 Our delicious soup can be made chunky, semi chunky or smooth, depending on how you like your soups.
 However, we’ve tried and tested this and the very best way to serve this yellow split pea soup is semi chunky.